Explicit 34: Star Wars Holiday Special

 24:37

-A day that leads us into light.
+A day that leads us into life.

-A day that makes us want to celebrate the night.
+A day that makes us want to celebrate

 24:55